I Know Who Killed Me: Plot

 Confused and terrified, Dakota starts seeing visions of a menacing figure slowly butchering his captive.
-One of these visions takes Dakota to a nearby cemetery.
+One of these visions leads her to a nearby cemetery.
 After investigating the grave of Aubrey's recently murdered friend, Jennifer Toland, Dakota finds a blue ribbon from a piano competition, with a message from Jennifer's (and Aubrey's) piano teacher, Douglas Norquist.
-She is followed by Daniel, and declares "I know who killed me".
+She is followed by Daniel and declares, "I know who killed me."

 The two go, without FBI backup, to Norquist's home to confront him.
-Daniel heads into Norquist's house alone leaving a panicking Dakota in the car alone.
-Attempting to calm herself, Dakota calls out to her twin, Aubrey, who is buried, to keep breathing slowly - as their lives are linked together.
-Dakota, having entered the house, attacks Norquist in self-defense and cuts his hand off.
-She then finds Daniel on the verge of death, having been clearly overpowered by Norquist.
-Dakota is overpowered by Norquist and tied up.
-Confused, Norquist asks why she has returned and exclaimed that he had buried her (referencing an earlier vision Dakota had).
-Freeing herself, Dakota kills Norquist and heads into the nearby wood, finding where Norquist had supposedly buried Aubrey alive.
-Using her prosthetic hand, she smashes the front of the glass coffin that Norquist had buried Aubrey in, revealing her barely alive in a white dress.
+Daniel heads into the house alone, leaving a panicking Dakota in the car.
+Attempting to calm herself, Dakota calls out to her twin, Aubrey, who is buried, to keep breathing slowly, as their lives are linked together.
+Dakota enters the house, attacks Norquist in self-defense, and cuts off his hand.
+She finds Daniel on the verge of death, having been clearly overpowered by Norquist.
+Dakota is also overpowered and tied up.
+Confused, Norquist asks why she has returned and exclaims that he buried her (referencing an earlier vision Dakota had).
+Dakota frees herself, kills Norquist, and heads into the nearby woods, finding where he supposedly buried Aubrey alive.
+Using her prosthetic hand, she smashes the front of the glass coffin that Norquist buried Aubrey in, revealing her barely alive in a white dress.
 This seemingly verifies Dakota's version of events.
-Relieved to have found her long-lost twin, Dakota lies on the ground next to her.
+Relieved to have found and rescued her long-lost twin, Dakota lies on the ground next to her.